Central Library and the Maguire Gardens

-The Central Library has nine Subject Departments that provide a variety of reference services over-the-counter, by telephone, mail, e-mail, computer “chat” or fax.
-Materials in the Central Library can be ordered by patrons throughout the city and shipped to the borrower’s local branch.
+The Central Library has nine subject departments that provide a variety of reference services over-the-counter, by telephone, mail, e-mail, or computer “chat.”
+Materials can be ordered by patrons throughout the city and shipped to the borrower’s local branch.

 - The Singleton Adult Literacy Center

 - The Popular Library, a “library within the library” offering popular, high-demand books, magazines, DVDs and CDs.

 - KLOS Story Theater for children’s programs and puppet shows